-The 2014 Dodge Charger comes standard with a six-speaker stereo, an auxiliary jack, a USB port and Dodge’s Uconnect infotainment system with a 4.3-inch touch-screen display.
-Options include a sunroof, dual-zone automatic climate control, heated and cooled cup holders, navigation, a backup camera, forward collision warning, blind spot monitoring, adaptive cruise control, satellite radio, two upgraded audio systems and an upgraded Uconnect infotainment system with an 8.4-inch touch-screen display.
+The 2015 Dodge Charger comes standard with a USB port, a six-speaker stereo, an auxiliary jack and Dodge’s Uconnect infotainment system with a 5.0-inch touch-screen display.
+Available features include dual-zone automatic climate control, a rearview camera, a sunroof, navigation, satellite radio, forward collision warning, blind spot monitoring, adaptive cruise control, upgraded audio systems and an upgraded Uconnect infotainment system with an 8.4-inch touch-screen display.

 - "Trunk lid lifts too high for less-tall users to easily reach and close.
 And the trunk, while adequate, is space-stingy by full-size car standards." -- USA Today (2012)

 - View the best prices for the 2015 Dodge Charger